BrenKenna/TaskTide/Install.md

 # Installing TaskTide
 <p>
-The repository is packaged with a pre-compiled version of TaskTide, and it is highly recommended to use that over installing from source.
-Gradle wrapper scripts have been provided for both Windows & Linux in the event buliding from source is a requirement.
+The repository is packaged with a pre-compiled version of TaskTide, and it is highly recommended to use that instead of installing from source.
+Gradle wrapper scripts have been provided for both Windows & Linux in the event buliding from source is a requirement, or the repoistory is forked for development work.
 </p>

 ---